mzuberi/move-with-mona-ai/README.md

 ## Why I Built This

-I wanted to create an experience that blends everything I am:
+I wanted to create an experience that blends Tech and Wellness
-Cloud tech,
-Wellness,
-Healing,
-Movement,
-And purpose.
 ---

 ## Built With